netflex-sdk/netflex-sdk.github.io/docs/nav.md

 In Netflex SDK v2 we added a helper function to generate navigation data, simply called `navigation_data`.
 It takes a `$parent` id (the id of the page considered parent), and an optional `$type` and `$root` parameter.

-It generates a [Collection](https://laravel.com/docs/7.x/collections) object with a simple nested data structure like this:
+It resolves to a [Collection](https://laravel.com/docs/7.x/collections) of `Netflex\Pages\NavigationData` objects with a simple nested data structure like this:

 ```php
 (object) [